 Functionality cookies: allows our website to remember choices you make and help to provide an enhanced, more personal experience on our website.
 Performance cookies: helps us improve our website and our online services.
 These cookies gather information about how our site is used, including which pages are visited most often.
 This helps us to provide a better user experience.
 These cookies are anonymous – which means that they won’t collect information to identify you.

 Targeting & Advertising cookies: are used to help us better understand our advertising campaigns and how we can make these more relevant to you.
-These cookies are also anonymous, they won’t collect information to identify you.
+These cookies may be set through our website by our advertising partners.
+They may be used by those companies to build a profile of your interests and show you relevant adverts of other sites.
+These cookies are based on uniquely identifying your browser and internet device.